Edit Thurs 14/1/21 New RF-Nano variant from Keywish, has u.fl connector BUT CE & CSN are swapped.

 connecting D9 and D10 to the NRF24L01.
 Heres a summary quoted from a later post:

 To explain, the ce and csn pins can be on any digital pins, so most NRF24 examples you see on the net are different, whatever the author chose.
-In my case I chose 9 for CE and 10 for CSN, to keep all the pins adjacent.
+In the earliest case I chose 9 for CE and 10 for CSN, to keep all the pins adjacent.
 This subsequently proved to be an unfortunate choice, as when we discovered the RF-Nano, it was the opposite, 10 for CE and 9 for CSN.
 Obviously since the RF-Nano cant be changed its best to stick with the RF-Nano convention, but I'd already made several radios by then, hence the two options in the code.
 Ignore the 'old' reference

-That diagram here is in the RF-Nano order, CE on 10 and CSN on 9.
+The diagram here is in the RF-Nano order, CE on 10 and CSN on 9.
 For an RF-Nano it has to be this way, its hard wired, so to create an instance use:

 RF24 radio(10,9); // ce, csn